 But the Independence day of 2013 was very special to my friends and me in NMAMIT.
-We didn’t switch on any of our televisions, in fact we were never at home from the past few days.
-We were working hard on creating a 11,000 sq. ft. sand painting of India.
-With the help of 4 artists Mr. Srinath Manipal, Mr. Venki Palimar, Mr. Ravi Hirebettu and Mr. Pavanraj assisted by around 800 students we accomplished a patriotic milestone in our lives.
+We didn’t switch on our televisions.
+In fact, we were not at home.
+We were working hard on creating a 11,500 sq. ft. sand painting of India.
+With the help of 4 artists Mr. Srinath Manipal, Mr. Venki Palimar, Mr. Ravi Hirebettu and Mr. Pavanraj assisted by around 800 students we accomplished a patriotic milestone of our lives.

 Virtual Tour – NMAMIT

 About this project: This project was developed out of pure interest during the holidays of my first year in engineering.
 Although I called it my hobby project initially, it turned out to be a full fledged project which span over 6 ...